 It is notable that the 1000D has a hotshoe, while the SX420 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 1000D and the SX420 have been discontinued, but can regularly be found used on eBay.
+Both the 1000D and the SX420 have been discontinued, but can regularly be found used on ebay.
 The 1000D was replaced by the Canon 1100D, while the SX420 was followed by the Canon SX430.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1000D Manual (free pdf) or the online Canon SX420 Manual.
+Further information on the features and operation of the 1000D and SX420 can be found, respectively, in the Canon 1000D Manual (free pdf) or the online Canon SX420 Manual.